 Magnesium Deficiency Is Common

 Magnesium deficiency is common, and difficult to measure with blood tests.
 Magnesium is the fourth most abundant mineral in our bodies (following Calcium, Phosphorus, and Potassium).
 It is vital to health.
 The majority of magnesium is stored in our bones and most of the remainder is in our cells.
 Very little actually circulates in our blood.
-That little bit in our blood, however, is crucial to our heart and plays a key role in maintaining a regular heartbeat.
+That little bit in our blood, however, is crucial to our heart and plays a key role in maintaining overall health..

 It has a number of other important roles in our body including blood sugar regulation, energy production, blood pressure normalization, muscle and nerve function, and maintenance of a healthy immune system.